This column originally appeared on WPCNR on February 1, 2003, and celebrates the Dreamers, the Achievers, the High and the Mighty:

 The Space Blazers:

-The two papers I receive at WPCNR White Plains News Headquarters, White Plains, New York, USA did not tell you this was the 44th anniversary of the day when Neil Armstrong walked on the moon.
+One of the papers I receive at WPCNR White Plains News Headquarters, White Plains, New York, USA did not tell me ALL week this week was the 52nd anniversary of the week when Neil Armstrong walked on the moon.

 But there have been the tragedies associated with striving for the stars and being the best, achieving the best, working for the good.
-Those are the persons who keep the dreams alive by their deaths and personal sacrifice.
-I wrote the following after the explosion of the Columbia Space Shuttle upon reentry after 19 days in space in January 2003.
+Those are the persons who keep dreams alive by their deaths and personal sacrifice.
+I wrote the following after the explosion of the Columbia Space Shuttle upon reentry into the Earth’s atmosphere after 19 days in space in January 2003.

 Saturday’s fatal Columbia Space Shuttle accident killing all 7 astronauts aboard when the historic spacecraft broke up over East Texas at daybreak Saturday morning begins a period of national mourning.